RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

 ![](../images/oldvan.jpeg)

-We would talk about the solar powered battery was monitored.
+We would talk about how the solar powered battery was monitored.
 How power hungry particular appliances were.
 How I kept track of water storage and use.
 I had a sensor monitoring temperature and humidity hooked up to the heater so it would regulate itself, whilst being aware of the status of the battery.

 Without realising we are discussing about how useful a decentralised network of sensors is in a [temporary] home.
 This happened again and again.
 This campervan was a perfect collection of prompts and examples.
 People began to imagine what useful things they could have in their home.